mbamobioma1/my-first-project/README.md

 ![image needs a data connection to display](2023-06-03-16-27-14.png)

 3. drag and drop your project files
-(Note: ensure what you upload is a file or files, not a folder, your HTML file name should has index.html else your hosting won't work.)
+(note: ensure what you upload is a file or files, not a folder, your HTML file name should has index.html else your hosting won't work)
-4. After uploading your files click on **commit changes**
+4. after uploading your files click on **commit changes**

 ![image needs a data connection to display](2023-06-03-16-48-31.png)